A look at the victims of the Humboldt team bus crash

 The Edmonton native's death was confirmed by the Surrey Eagles, his former team in the British Columbia Hockey League.

-The Broncos website says Joseph, who was 20 years old, was among the leading scorers in the Saskatchewan Junior Hockey League playoffs, playing on a line with Logan Schatz, another player who lost his life in the crash.
+The Broncos website says Joseph, 20, was among the leading scorers in the Saskatchewan Junior Hockey League playoffs, playing on a line with Logan Schatz, another player who lost his life in the crash.

 In a profile published on the team's website in January, Schatz paid tribute to Joseph and fellow linemate Conner Lukan.

-Note: Note to readers: This is a corrected story.
-A previous version misspelled Stony Plain.